 If you are new to the bench press, it is highly recommended that you use a spotter in order to ensure proper safety.
 If no one is available, or if you are training with your own equipment at home, here are some tips for performing a bench press on your own:

 - Lie down on your back on a flat bench in your starting position.

-- Make sure that your back is straight and in line with your shoulders.
+- Make sure your back is slightly arched.